tableau/tabcmd/docs/tabcmd_cmd.md

 If your session has expired and you want to log in using the same information you've already used, just specify the `--password` option or the `--token` option.
 The server and user name stored in the cookie will be used.
 (This will not work if `--no-cookie` was specified)

-If you do not provide a password or token or passwordfile you will be prompted for one.
+If you do not provide a password, token, passwordfile or tokenfile you will be prompted for one.
 The command will fail if username/password is specified AND token name/token is specified.

 Instead of calling the login command, all of the options for this command can be used while calling any other command, to create a session and run the command immediately.
 For example:
 ```shell